Warren Buffett’s Approach To A Dividend Investing Strategy

 Importance of Maintaining a Diversified Portfolio

 Even though Buffett has been known to go against the conventional wisdom of diversification — he famously said, “Diversification is protection against ignorance.
-It makes little sense if you know what you are doing.” — it is important to remember that this advice comes from an investment wizard with unparalleled knowledge and expertise.
+It makes little sense if you know what you are doing.” — it is important to remember that this advice comes from an investment entity with immense capital scale and specialized internal research capabilities.

 The Value of Long-term Investment Horizons

 Lastly, one of the cornerstone principles of Buffett’s investing strategy is his long-term horizon.
-Buffett isn’t in the game for quick bucks; he plays the long game.
-And it’s in this extended timeframe that dividends can truly work their compounding magic.
+Buffett plays the long game, and it’s in this extended timeframe that dividends can truly display compounding mechanics.

 source: Dividend Data on YouTube